akkartik/mu/mu.md

 break-if-!= label
 ```

-Inequalities are similar, but have unsigned and signed variants.
-For simplicity,
+Inequalities are similar, but have additional variants for addresses and floats.
-always use signed integers; use the unsigned variants only to compare addresses.

 ```
 break-if-<